gezsi/mdd-clustering/README.md

 # Full Pipeline
 ## Demo Dataset

 A demo dataset is included in this repository that serves as an example of the input data format required by our clustering pipeline.
-The dataset features basic individual descriptors including Age (real number, in years), Sex (integer), and Income (integer), alongside disease onset information denoted by the age at first diagnosis for a range of diseases encoded with ICD-10 codes (as the remaining columns of the table).
+The dataset features basic individual descriptors including Age (real number, in years), Sex (integer), and Income (integer), alongside disease onset information denoted by the age at first diagnosis for a range of diseases encoded with ICD-10 codes (as the remaining columns of the table, real numbers, in years).
+Missing items (indicating a diagnosis is not present) should be coded with `NA`.
 Importantly, our pipeline is designed with flexibility in mind and can accommodate disease onset information coded in formats other than ICD-10.

 ### Accessing the Demo Dataset